-Cold sores are caused by a strain of the herpes simplex virus (HSV-1) that will remain dormant in your system for the majority of time.
-An outbreak can sometimes be triggered, with fluid-filled blisters forming around the mouth area.
-Uncomfortable and sometimes painful, whilst there is no cure, cold sores are completely manageable with the right medication.
+Cold sores are caused by a strain of the herpes simplex virus (HSV-1).
+It is estimated that at least two-thirds of the UK population have this strain of herpes.
+An outbreak can be triggered, forming fluid-filled blisters usually around the mouth area.
+Whilst there is no cure for the herpes virus, cold sores are completely manageable with the right treatment.

-It is common not notice any symptoms when you first become infected with herpes simplex virus, however when the first outbreak comes, it is often the most severe.
+It is common not to notice any symptoms when you first become infected with herpes simplex virus, however when the first outbreak comes, it is often the most intense.
 Recurrent infections will be far more manageable.
 Symptoms can vary between adults and children, as well as in recurrent infections.

 In children, the primary infection can include a sore throat and swollen glands, high temperature, nausea, headaches, irritated gums and possibly dehydration.

 The best way to prevent the herpes simplex virus is to avoid contact with the infection, however if you have already contracted HSV-1 there are simple ways to manage it.
-Whilst the frequency and unpredictability ranges from person to person, you can follow these methods to successfully prevent an outbreak of cold sores:
+Whilst the frequency and severity ranges from person to person, you can follow these methods to help to prevent an outbreak of cold sores:

-Alternatively, antiviral medications like Valtrex, Famvir and Aciclovir can be taken in the form of tablets to relieve and treat cold sores symptoms as soon as they appear.
-These prescription treatments treat the virus directly in order to improve recovery time.
-These oral medications should be taken within 48 hours of an outbreak for maximum effectiveness when treating cold sores.
+These oral prescription treatments treat the virus directly in order to improve recovery time and should be taken within 48 hours of an outbreak for maximum effectiveness when treating cold sores.

 With our next day delivery service for all of the medications we offer, you will have your medication before the worst of the symptoms appear.